gogent01/SOLID-principles/README.md

-# What is a SOLID programming?
+# What is SOLID programming?

-SOLID is an abbreviation of five principles that make complex object-oriented projects easy to maintain and extend.
+SOLID is an abbreviation of five principles that make complex object-oriented projects easier to maintain and extend.
 These principles are a subset of even more principles formulated by Robert Martin (Design Principles and Design Patterns).
 The abbreviation may be deciphered as:
 - S — Single Responsibility Principle (SRP)
 - O — Open/Closed Principle (OCP)
 - L — Liskov Substitution Principle (LSP)